Christopher C. Augur

 Christopher Columbus Augur (July 10, 1821 – January 16, 1898) was an American military officer, most noted for his role in the American Civil War.
-Although less well known than other Union commanders, he was nonetheless considered an able battlefield commander.
+Although less well known than many other army contemporaries, he was considered an able battlefield commander.

 Early life

 Augur was born in Kendall, New York.
 He moved with his family to Michigan and entered West Point in 1839.
 Augur graduated in 1843 in the same class as General of the Army Ulysses S. Grant.
 Following his graduation, Augur served as aide-de-camp to Generals Hopping and Cushing during the Mexican–American War, and during the 1850s took an active part in the campaigns of the western frontier against the Yakima and Rogue River tribes of Washington and, in 1856, against the Oregon Indians.
 In Oregon, he was responsible for building Fort Hoskins in Kings Valley.